12 Ways to Overcome Constipation

 Research supports that you should be consuming 1.5 to 3.5 teaspoons of salt per day (14).
 You can consume the some of the salt you need from natural sources such as beets, carrots, spinach, turnips, fish and sea vegetables (ie. kombu, kelp, dulse).
 (15) I also recommend using a high quality sea salt or even better, pink salts on your foods.

 Reducing your consumption of the caffeinated and sugary beverages throughout the day may be your first battle in receiving proper hydration.
 These drinks can offset the osmotic balance of the gut and inhibit gut motility.

 Increase your water consumption to include drinking a minimum of half of your body weight in ounces daily and three quarters of your body weight in ounces during the summer.
-Drinking up to 24 oz and no less than 8 oz of water when you first wake up is a great way to support healthy bowel activity.
+Drinking 16-32 oz of water when you first wake up is a great way to support healthy bowel activity.